 This is our guide on how to transfer from Newark Airport (EWR) to Brooklyn in NYC.
 You will find instructions in regards to the following topics below:

-Arriving at Newark Liberty International Airport?
-This airport in New Jersey is well connected to Manhattan so you have nothing to worry about.
+If you are arriving at Newark Airport, you should know that it is well connected to Manhattan.
 It is easy to plan your way from Newark Airport to Manhattan before you get there, in order to avoid any hassle upon arrival.
 Due to there being several Newark Airport transfer options available, we have listed them all in the article below to help you to your way into NYC.
-Click here for a map of Newark Airport terminals to check where you will be arriving.
+To see where you arrive at or depart from, check out the Newark Airport Terminal Map beforehand.

 PLEASE NOTE: Say NO to the people that ask you if you would like a taxi to Manhattan when you first leave the terminal.
 These are private individuals and do not drive a yellow cab.
 To get one of the trusted cabs, go stand in line at the taxi rank outside the airport terminal.